-A: Drop off your records and CDs at KLCC, 136 W 8th Ave, Eugene (between Oak and Charnelton) during business hours.
-We are accepting donations through 5 p.m. on Wednesday, February 5, 2014.
-There is free parking on 8th Ave in front of our building.
-Ask for a donation receipt at the front counter.
-Thank you very much for your donation!
+A: Drop off your records and CDs at KLCC, 136 W 8th Ave, Eugene any weekday, 10 am-4 pm, through 2/5/20.
+There are metered parking spots in front of our building.
+Be sure to get a donation receipt at the front counter.

 Q: Is the event ADA accessible?

 Q: How can I find the beer or brewery I want?